Postmedia-StreetPerfect/StreetPerfectClientNet/README.md

 }
 ```

-And use the HTTP client (alomst) exactely like the native client - all HTTP client calls are asynchronous
+And use the HTTP client (almost) exactly like the native client - all HTTP client calls are asynchronous

 ```C#
 public async Task<IActionResult> Index()